 Conclusion: The Jones Act does not harm safety

 Despite Grennes’ protestations to the contrary, investigators who spent over a year studying the tragic EL FARO sinking did not identify the Jones Act as a contributing factor.
-In fact, vessels comprising the Jones Act fleet are on both the Paris and Tokyo Memorandum of Understanding on Port State Control “white list” of the safest fleets in the world.
-(12) If the U.S.-flag fleet was actually significantly older and unsafe, the fleet would not be among the very top flags in the world for safety performance.
+The Jones Act fleet is undergoing significant recapitalization, while the Jones Act containership fleet is reflecting the best in shipyard innovation, including the world’s first LNG-powered vessels.
+Further, all U.S.-flag vessels undergo rigorous safety inspections by the U.S. Coast Guard, which are among the most rigorous inspections in the world.
 Grennes’ piece ignores any facts that impede his vision that the Jones Act should be repealed or reformed, and as a result, his paper relies on factual inaccuracies and omissions to support his argument.